-Conversion and extension of an existing sixteenth century tower house began in the 1630s for the Earl of Stirling, and further enlargement was undertaken in the 1670s for the 9th Earl of Argyll.
+Conversion and extension of an existing sixteenth century tower house began in the 1630s for Sir William Alexander, 1st Earl of Stirling, who had previously resided at Menstrie Castle.
+Further enlargement was undertaken in the 1670s for the 9th Earl of Argyll.
 Argyll's Lodging shows considerable French influence.
 The turrets sited at each corner of the house overlooking the courtyard have conical roofs typical of French provincial townhouses.

 In the 1630s the Laigh Hall, or lower dining room, was one of two main reception rooms used by the Earl of Stirling.
 By the 1670s, when the Earl of Argyll was in residence, this probably also served as a dining room for his senior attendants.
 The High Dining Room on the first floor was the most important room in the house.
 The fireplace and buffet recess date from the early half of the century, and the fine wall decoration was added in the latter half of the Century.

 From the early 1800s onwards the house served many uses, first as a military hospital and more recently as a youth hostel.
 Despite this, part of the painted wall work survived.
 Removal of a false wall during renovation revealed the original decoration.
 Painters were commissioned to recreate the pattern around the rest of the room and the result is magnificent.